45th Cavalry (India): Achievements

 The Regiment holds the proud distinction of being the first armoured regiment to be bestowed with both the 'Guidon' and the 'Standard' for meritorious service to the nation in both war and peace.

 The Regiment had the honour of participating in the Republic Day parade in 2019 with their T-90 tanks.

 Regimental Insignia

 The cap badge of the regiment between 1941 and 1946 consisted of the numeral ‘45’ with a scroll above with the words ‘Indian Armoured Corps’ and one below with the word ‘Cavalry’.
 The present insignia consists of the PT-76 tank with a scroll below, inscribed with the regimental motto.

 The motto of the regiment is वीर भोग्या वसुंधरा (Veer Bhogya Vasundhara), which translates to ‘The World is for the Brave’.

+In popular culture

+The Regiment was prominently featured in 2023 war movie Pippa, starring Ishaan Khatter and directed by Raja Krishna Menon.
+It was based on the book 'The Burning Chaffees' authored by Brigadier Balram Mehta.
+The film revolves around Captain Balram Mehta, 2iC of C Squadron, under Major Daljit Singh Narang of the unit.
+The story depicts the semi-fictional storyline of several real-life characters focused on the events of Battle of Garibpur during the Bangladesh Liberation War.
+In May 2026, Ishaan Khatter was conferred with an honorary membership of the Officers' Mess of 45th Cavalry..